-This is a guest post written by James Randall of I.P.M.
+This is a guest post about buying a commercial property with a SIPP written by James Randall of I.P.M.
 SIPP Administration Limited.

-Buying a commercial property through your Self-Invested Personal Pension (SIPP) is a popular type of investment, particularly for business owners who have their own premises.
+Buying a commercial property with a SIPP is a popular type of investment, particularly for business owners who own their premises.

-This short guide summarises the advantages and disadvantages of purchasing a commercial property through your pension.
+This SIPP purchase property guide ummarises the advantages and disadvantages of purchasing a commercial property with a SIPP.

 What’s a SIPP?